ULL-prompt-engineering/langchain-mini/README.md

 * `as_eq`  excludes the specified terms from the search results.
   * For example, to filter out results that contain the term `deprecated`, use `as_eq=deprecated`.

 The [api-key](https://serpapi.com/search-api#api-parameters-serpapi-parameters-api-key) is also required and defines the **SerpApi** private key to use.
-That is why we the fetch request:
+That is why we provide it in the fetch request:

 ```js
 fetch(`https://serpapi.com/search?api_key=${process.env.SERPAPI_API_KEY}&q=${question}`);